The T-Rex Company

 Not everything is a project

-With all of this said, it is important to recognize that not everything is a project, and certain project-independent structures must exist outside the pool-project parity to provide operational and strategic aid to the projectized part of the organization.
+With all of this said, it is essential to recognize that not everything is a project, and certain project-independent structures must exist outside the pool-project parity to provide operational and strategic aid to the projectized part of the organization.
+These structures include:

 • Program and product management